teodorlu/hotload/README.md

 $ python launch.py
 ```

 ... and edit lib.py and save!
-You should trigger a reload each time you save.
+Each save triggers a new reload.

 ## Supported platforms